 a. to reimbursement of the costs of the care you would have received from us if this care was provided by a non-contracted care provider in the Netherlands.
 In practice, this means: I) if we apply a maximum rate for that care, up to the maximum of the rate set by us.
 The policy conditions state, per type of care, whether or not we apply a maximum reimbursement for non-contracted care.
-The rates list can be viewed and downloaded at www.hollandzorg.com/rates.
+The rates lists can be viewed and downloaded at www.hollandzorg.com/insured/customer-services/rate-lists2025.